-405. (1) The court shall, after ordering that the Attorney General be granted access by electronic means to the record of the inquiry and to all the exhibits in the case, after ordering the committal of the accused for trial, and before the filing of the bill of indictment, upon the demand in writing of the Attorney General, further examine any witness previously heard or examine any new witness.
+405. (1) After the committal of the accused for trial, and before the filing of the indictment, the court shall, upon the demand in writing of the Attorney General, further examine any witness previously heard or examine any new witness.

-(2) The Attorney General shall, for such purpose, transmit to the court the demand, stating therein the subject on which the examination or re-examination is to take place.
+(2) The Attorney General shall, for such purpose, transmit to the court the record of inquiry together with the demand, stating therein the subject on which the examination or re-examination is to take place.